italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 adopting standards of interoperability.

-This configuration establishes the levels of assurance and security that are appropriate for an individual, in order to authenticate on a web service (Service Provider) using their own digital identity, released by another web service (Identity Provider).
+This configuration establishes the levels of assurance and security that are appropriate for an individual in order to authenticate on a web service (Service Provider) using their own digital identity, released by another web service (Identity Provider).

-The members (RP or OP) who are recognized inside the same Federation, obtain Metadata from each other.
+The participants (RP or OP) who are recognized inside the same Federation, obtain Metadata from each other.
 The Metadata contains the public keys for the operations of digital signature and encryption, and the information needed for the data interchange.